derekwang99/DH110-DEREKWANG/assignment03/README.md

 > The session consisted of the following sections:

-1. Background questions a.
-I wanted to learn about what a typical day looks like for the target users, and how my website could support those daily tasks.
-I also asked about any enjoyable and frustrating experiences they had that were not necessarily related to searching Asian American history.
+> 1. Background questions: This was to understand the user's background, familiarity with technology, and what sort of communities they are a part of.
+It gave a frame of reference of who the user is.

-2. Observation a.
-I allowed the user to search up a topic that they wished to learn more about and asked that they think aloud. b.
-When users refined their search or chose certain results, I asked follow-up questions to clarify their thought process.
+> 2. Facebook Observation: This was to observe how the user enjoys Facebook content and how

-3. Follow-up questions a.
+> 3. Follow-up questions a.
 These were directive.
 I sought to understand alternative sources of information that users tapped into, besides the one shown in the observation period.

 </br></br>